UB2002/Backend-Flask-pytest/README.md

-# This is a simple Flask based Backend Application
+# This is a simple Flask based Backend Application which performs CRUD operations

 ## Table of Contents